-This option proposes the duplication of the existing Council drainage network system between Morris Street and Hawthorne Canal.
-The duplication is proposed to commence upstream of Nowranie Street at Morris Street, and follow the existing easement through properties from Morris Street through to Carrington Street.
-From here, the pipeline continues beneath the road, heading north along Carrington Street then east along Smith Street to Hawthorne Canal.
+This option proposes the duplication of the existing Sydney Water drainage network system between Morris Street and the open channel.
+The duplication is proposed to commence upstream of Nowranie Street at Morris Street, and follow the existing alignment through properties from Morris Street through to Carrington Street.
+From here, the pipeline continues beneath the road, heading north along Carrington Street then east along Smith Street to the open channel.
 The aim is to divert additional runoff into the stormwater pipe to reduce flooding along the overland flowpath.